XLI-2020/TFP/README.md

 ### Acknowledgements

 We appreciate the work of SAITS, and their contributed codes available in [here](https://github.com/WenjieDu/SAITS).
+We are also grateful for the repository
+[here](https://github.com/XLI-2020/time-series-kafka-demo) to facilitate the creation of sensor data streams using Kafka.